xxOrdulu52xx/InstaEclipse/README.md

 ## ✨ Features

 ### 🎛️ Developer Options
-- Unlock hidden developer tools within Instagram.
+- Access hidden developer tools within Instagram for advanced functionality.
-- **Note:** Developer Options should only be used with **Alpha** or **Beta** versions of Instagram.
+- **Note:** These options are intended for use with **Alpha** or **Beta** versions of Instagram.
-- Also make sure you are signed in before enabling the developer options from the module, and follow its guide.
+- Ensure you are signed in before enabling Developer Options through the module and follow the provided guide for proper setup.

 ### 👻 Ghost Mode
 - Stay incognito while browsing stories, lives, or DMs.